V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/jackpot.md

 The [FluidNC Wiki](http://wiki.fluidnc.com/) has all the details of this firmware, with an excellent search bar.
 If you still get stuck you can of course turn to the [V1E.com forum](https://forum.v1e.com/) or there are links to a FluidNC specific discord in the wiki.

+gpio.26 can have a quick pulse when starting.
+If you are using a 5V pin for your laser pin 27 is the better option for your enable pin.

 ## Cases